 After candidates have been chosen, they must agree in writing to honor all leave stipulations made with their employers; to refrain from professional work during the fellowship year, except as approved by the Nieman curator; and to complete work in a minimum of one course per semester and honor commitments made to faculty as a condition of auditing a class.
 Fellows also must remain in residence in the Cambridge area while classes are in session and participate in all Nieman Foundation programs.

 What types of fellowships are available?

-U.S. and international candidates may also apply for the Nieman-Berkman Fellowship in Journalism Innovation and the short-term Nieman Visiting Fellowship.
+U.S. and international candidates may also apply for the Nieman-Berkman Klein Fellowship in Journalism Innovation.

 How much financial support will I receive as a fellow?

-Because funds from the original Nieman bequest are restricted to U.S. citizens, International Nieman Fellows are encouraged to work with Nieman staff to find financial support from sources outside the Nieman Foundation.
-However, obtaining outside funding is not a condition of being selected for a fellowship.
-Funds typically come from foundations and journalism organizations in the fellows’ home countries.
+Because funds from the original Nieman bequest are restricted to U.S. citizens, International Nieman Fellows are encouraged to work with Nieman staff to find financial support from foundations and journalism organizations in the fellows’ home countries.
+However, obtaining outside funding is not a condition of being selected for a fellowship; all Nieman Fellows – international and domestic – receive the same stipend and allowances throughout the fellowship year.
 The Nieman Foundation works with several international foundations that provide stipendiary support to citizens of certain nations or regions of the world.